askoufis/dotfiles/README.md

 ## Folder structure

-Top-level folder names don't really matter, but in most cases they are the same as whatever the config folder name is.
+Top-level folder names don't really matter, but in most cases they are the same as whatever the app's config folder name is.
-Each top-level folder contains a `.config` folder, since that's my `$XDG_CONFIG_HOME` folder name, and hence where all my config is actually stored.
+Each top-level folder contains a `.config` folder as that's my `$XDG_CONFIG_HOME` folder name, and hence where all my config is actually stored.

-Inside each `.config` folder is a folder named with the specific config folder name required by a specific app; this folder is where the actual config file(s) are.
+Inside each `.config` folder is the app's config folder; this folder is where the actual config file(s) are.
 For example, the `alacritty` top-level folder contains the following structure: `alacritty/.config/alacritty/alacritty.yml`.

 The exception to this is for OS-specific config.